Nano Tattoo LV

 Two appointments are typically needed to reach your desired result.
 The initial appointment is followed by a touchup session 8-12 weeks later.
 This allows the skin time to fully heal, internally & externally, and gives the pigment a chance to settle before we make adjustments to your shape and color.
 Depending on certain medical factors and/or prexisiting conditions, additional touchup appointments may be needed to achieve the desired result.
 Uncommon but it does happen.

 After your touchup appointment, you can expect the tattoo to last a couple years before considering a refresh.
-Suncreen over the brows (once fully healed) is the #1 thing I recommend to ensure the work lasts as long as possible.
-The sun is a tatto’s worst enemy.
-Refresh timeline of course depends on various factors such as skin type, lifestyle, sun exposure, aftercare, etc. but I need my clients to wait as long as possible between refresh appointments and TRUST ME when I say to wait longer so we aren't oversaturating the skin with too much ink.
-Body tattoos don’t get touched up every year so what makes the face any different?
-I may even need you to get some of the exisiting ink lasered out to make room for new ink and that’s a totally normal part of the process.
+Sunscreen over the brows (once fully healed) is the #1 thing I recommend to ensure the work lasts as long as possible.
+Refresh timeline depends on various factors such as skin type, lifestyle, sun exposure, etc. but I need my clients to wait as long as possible before considering a refresh & to TRUST ME when I say to wait longer so we aren't oversaturating the skin.
+After some time, I may even need you to get some of the old ink lasered out to make room for new ink & that’s a totally normal part of the process.
 All of my advice is to ensure a soft, natural result that lasts as long as possible.
-Layering new pigment over old ink over and over again, year after year will not do what you want it to and will accelerate the need for removal.
+Layering new pigment over old ink over and over again will only accelerate the need for removal.
 If you're ever unsure, you can always reach out with pictures for guidance.

-I do my best and most natural work on non-tattooed skin and will always recommend you remove unwanted work first before placing more ink into the skin.
+I do my best & most natural work on non-tattooed skin & will always recommend you remove unwanted work first before placing more ink into the skin.
 I can’t change what’s already there.
 That being said, I do take clients with previous work on a case-by-case basis.
-This mainly depends on how much pigment is leftover and what your desired service/outcome is.
-Just note that in order to cover up old ink, I need to go thicker and darker than what you already have in order for it to show.
+This mainly depends on how much pigment is leftover and what your desired service is.
+Just note that in order to cover up old ink, I need to go thicker & darker than what you already have in order for it to show.
 If you aren’t okay with that or were hoping for a lighter result, your only option is removal.
-Laser tattoo removal is the quickest, safest option for removing old ink and I have relationships to the best laser techs in the city, specializing in removing old brow pigment that I can refer you to upon request.
-If you aren’t sure of what you’re working with or want a referral for laser, use the ‘Contact’ section on my site to reach out and attach a CLEAR, WELL-LIT photo of the current tattoo if you’re wanting a coverup.
+Laser tattoo removal is the quickest, safest option for removing old ink and I can refer you to technicians in the city upon request.

 CONNECT WITH US